tranarchy/peek/README.md

 # About

-This is a standalone mod of the Peek module from my [utility mod](https://github.com/tranarchy/nicotine)

 This mod let's you see inside of shulker boxes and ender chests without opening them

-Pressing `LEFT ALT` while your mouse is over a shulker box or an ender chest opens it inside of a container and let's you inspect the items
+Pressing `LEFT ALT` while your mouse is over a shulker box or an ender chest opens it inside of a container and let's you inspect the items individually

+NOTE: For the ender chest, you have to open it normally once to see it from your inventory

 # Building